SelfCareMap

 How to Plan a Low-Key Restorative Weekend

-In a world that glorifies hustle, productivity, and constant connectivity, the most radical act of self-care might just be doing nothing—intentionally.
+In a world that glorifies hustle, productivity, and constant connectivity, the most radical act of self-care might just be doing nothing, intentionally.
 A restorative weekend isn’t about checking off a bucket list or chasing Instagram-worthy moments.
-It’s about slowing down, tuning in, and giving your mind, body, and spirit the quiet replenishment they crave.
+It is not a vacation where you travel to a new city and end up more exhausted by the logistics of tourism.
+Instead, it is about slowing down, tuning in, and giving your mind, body, and spirit the quiet replenishment they crave.

-If you’re feeling frayed at the edges—mentally foggy, emotionally drained, or physically tense—it’s time to reclaim your weekend as a sanctuary.
+If you’re feeling frayed at the edges, mentally foggy, emotionally drained, or physically tense, it’s time to reclaim your weekend as a sanctuary.
+Many of us suffer from a chronic state of hyper-vigilance, where our nervous systems are always on high alert.
+A dedicated restorative weekend allows your cortisol levels to drop and your parasympathetic nervous system, the rest and digest mode, to take the lead.
 Here’s how to plan a low-key, deeply restorative weekend that leaves you feeling renewed, not exhausted.

 What You'll Need